Zeioth/zeioth-lutris/game-installers/quake-champions/mouse-guide.md

 THINGS TO DO
 ======================
 This guide has been tested on XFCE/xorg.
 It has to be tested on other desktop environments/graphic servers.
+I'll do it during the next days.
+Expect updates soon.